g-wilson/runtime/README.md

 ### RPC

-The main abstraction this library provides is the RPC Service type.
+The main abstraction this library provides is the RPC Service.

-It uses reflection to link ordinary Go functions to a JSON interface.
-Provide a method name `string`, a handler function `interface{}`, and a JSON-Schema to get going.

 It represents the "glue" layer between the execution environment (e.g. Lambda on HTTP API Gateway) and a generic Go application, provided by the developer.

+It uses reflection to link ordinary Go functions (from the developer's application) to an external JSON-based interface.
+Provide a method name `string`, a handler function `interface{}`, and a JSON-Schema for argument validation to get going.

+The idea here is to provide standardised RPC behaviour regardless of execution environment.
+Unlike most frameworks which assume you want HTTP handling, `runtime` is designed to be portable between such environments.
+The best example of this is being able to run a service on AWS Lambda, and invoke it through an API Gateway, whilst also being able to run the service as part of a Go HTTP server.

 Internally, it provides several utilities expected of a modern application such as a pattern for error responses, a contextual logger (logs request details but can also be used by the application), and an abstraction for authentication state.